gitlabhq/gitlabhq/qa/qa/page/README.md

 end
 ```

+The `view` DSL method declares the filename of the view where an
+`element` is implmented.

 It is possible to use `element` DSL method without value, with a String value
 or with a Regexp.